benwilber/lua-valid/README.md

 * `err`: Describes the type of validation error that occurred.
 * `badval`: The value that caused the validation to fail.
-* `path`: The path to the invalid key or index within the data structure.
+* `path`: The path to the invalid key or index within the table structure.

 These additional values can be used to pinpoint exactly where and why the validation failed.